 For those relatively new to being an Airbnb host, forums, blogs, and social media are great ways to learn from others with similar challenges.
 Equally, you are likely to encounter many who’ve overcome the same challenges and problems.
 Let’s look at some of the most active and useful forums and blogs for Airbnb hosts.

 Airbnb is naturally very supportive of hosts.
 As many hosts will already know, there’s an active Airbnb Community forum, with over 960,000 members and 1.25 million posts.
 Anyone who’s a verified member can post questions and answer them in response to other people’s posts and questions.
+Airbnb organizes discussions into helpful categories like "Advice on your space" and "Help with your business" so you can zero in on the conversations most relevant to you.

 Unlike the above, AirHostsForum is not officially affiliated with Airbnb.
 It’s an active community of over 5,000 members, with 96,000 posts.
 Like the above, anyone can post questions and answer them in response to other people’s posts and questions.